CBSE Sets Up Committee To Decide Criteria For Class 12 Results

 The Central Board of Secondary Education (CBSE) has set up a committee to decide the criteria to compile Class 12 results.
 The committee will submit its report within 10 days from the date of issue of the orders, a CBSE statement said.

-The Central Board of Secondary Education (CBSE) has set up a committee to compile the results of Class 12th cancelled exams as per the “well-defined objective criteria”.
+The Central Board of Secondary Education (CBSE) has set up a committee to decide criteria to declare the results of Class 12th cancelled exams.
+The exams were cancelled considering the “safety and interest of students” amid Covid.
 The committee will submit its report within 10 days from the date of issue of the orders, a CBSE statement said.

-Earlier on Thursday, June 3, the Supreme Court of India had granted two weeks’ time to the Centre, CBSE, ICSE to inform the court of the criteria to announce the Class 12th result.
-Although the Supreme Court welcomed the Centre’s decision to cancel the Class 12 Board examinations amid the ongoing Covid crisis, however, it also enquired about the principle to be applied to devise evaluation criteria to prepare results.
+Latest: Class 12th Board Exams cancelled, Want to know a close estimate of Result/Percentage?
+Check with Class 12th Percentage Predictor now.
+Click here

+The Board on June 1 cancelled the examinations for these students following a high-level meeting chaired by Prime Minister Narendra Modi.
+PM Modi instructed officials to ensure that the Class 12 results are prepared in accordance with "well-defined criteria, in a fair and time-bound manner".

-This Committee comprising of Joint Secretary of the Ministry of Education, representatives of UGC Chairman, schools is expected to come up with a criteria which will benefit the students of the cancelled board exams.
+This Committee comprising of Joint Secretary of the Ministry of Education, representatives of UGC Chairman, NCERT Director, schools is expected to come up with criteria that will benefit the students of the cancelled board exams.

+CBSE’s Controller of Examinations Dr Sanyam Bhardwaj; Director (Academics) Dr Joseph Emmanuel; and Director (IT) Dr Antriksh Johri are also members of the committee.

+Vipin Kumar, IAS, Joint Secretary, Ministry of Education, Department of School Education and Literacy; Udit Prakash Rai, IAS, Director, Directorate of Education; Nidhi Pandey, US, Commissioner, Kendriya Vidyalaya Sangathan; Vinayak Garg, IRSEE, Commissioner, Navodaya Vidyalaya Samiti; Rubinderjit Singh Brar, PCS, Director (School Education), Department of Education, Chandigarh Administration, Director School Education; and PK.
+Banerjee, DDG Statistics, Ministry of Education are members of the CBSE committee.